semgrep/semgrep-docs/docs/getting-started.md

     Substitute the `PATH/TO/SRC` with the path to your source code.

 :::note
-* `--config auto` sends your repository's project URL to [Semgrep Registry](https://semgrep.dev/r) to find rules configured for your repository and as a key for cached rule recommendations.
 * When Semgrep Registry is used, [usage metrics](../metrics) are collected by default.
 :::